4 Essential Strategies to Avoid Burnout: A Guide for High Achievers

-It may have been a while since your last flight (with the pandemic)….
-So here’s your reminder…IT IS CRUCIAL TO FIT YOUR OWN OXYGEN MASK FIRST….
+If it’s been a while since your last flight …. here’s your reminder…IT IS CRUCIAL TO FIT YOUR OWN OXYGEN MASK FIRST….
 SO YOU CAN HELP OTHERS.
 Remember this.
 EVERY DAY.

 — Nicky